 What are the penalties for non-compliance to the LGPD?

-The fines under the LGPD are less severe that in the GDPR.
+The fines under the LGPD are less severe that under the GDPR.
 The maximum fine for a violation is set at 2% of a company’s revenue in Brazil for the prior fiscal year excluding taxes – or up to 50M reals (~€11M).

 Maintaining cookie compliance is important, also in Brazil.